ljk28/milestone-p-1/README.md

 *Keep Footer at the Bottom of the Page: HTML & CSS (2024)* [https://www.youtube.com/watch?v=RYImAil3lgo] (Dmitry Mayorov)

-File and folder paths were another a big issue.
+File and folder paths were another big issue.
+In fact, most likely the biggest.
 Not being able to push commits as somehow it stopped working.
 Thus, forcing me to uninstall VSCode and reinstall it.
 I even had to delete some folders and files and rearrange them on my desktop computer.
 I downloaded the zip file from Github project repository and I am grateful to my mentor who advised me to commit often.
 This saved me hours if not days of starting all over again. :)

 ### Deploying the website